 $18.25 | 12 oz bag

 Although Burundi has been growing coffee for decades, great-tasting coffee arriving in the U.S. is a relatively new development.
 The delay can be attributed to a couple of factors: the country struggled for years due to civil war, and the coffee industry was fully state-controlled with a limited focus on quality.
 In 2010, a few years after the market was privatized by the government, we met Ramadhan Salum—who was building a washing station in Buziraguhindwa.
 We immediately fell in love with the area, believed in the team at the washing station, and committed to the coffee before the washing station produced a single bean.
-Now, more than seven years later, Ramdhan continues to experiment and work on projects to keep improving his coffee.
+Now, more than eight years later, Ramdhan continues to experiment and work on projects to keep improving his coffee.